 This permit includes specific requirements pertaining to climate change.
-This includes requirements to comply with the regulations pertaining to construction to address resilience and the required preparation of a Vulnerability Analysis as part of an Emergency Plan to ensure the effective operation of facilities under emergency conditions, including those due to climate change.
+This includes the preparation of a Vulnerability Analysis as part of an Emergency Plan to ensure the effective operation of facilities under emergency conditions, including those due to climate change.
 This also includes a required analysis for annual precipitation over the life of the permit.
 Finally, upon completion of the projects, the permittee will evaluate compliance with the minimum 85% of the system-wide annual average capture.